lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup3.md

 #### Sklearn Built-in PU Learning Solution

-PULEARN is sklean built-in PU Learning library, it supports 3 classifiers:
+PULEARN is a sklearn built-in PU Learning library, it supports 3 classifiers:
 * `ElkanotoPuClassifier`: is E&N method, same as above DIY solution.
 * `WeightedElkanotoPuClassifier`: also came from E&N paper, it adds weights to unlabeled data.
 * `BaggingPuClassifier`: applies a bagging SVM on positive and unlabeled data.